Jagatees/SIT-Timetable-Covert-To-CSV/README.md

 ![Step 5](./instruction_image/five.png)
 <br>

-## Step 6: Paste Element Code into "Original.html" in Timtable_Extracter Folder
+## Step 6: Paste the element code into "Original.html" in Timtable_Extracter Folder

 ## Step 7: Execute `main.py` Script

-## Step 8: Chose Method 1 or Method 2 on GUI
+## Step 8: Choose Method 1 or Method 2 on GUI

 Method 1

-All your module will be generate into sepcfic button now u click on which module u want to generate the HTML After click on the module u want , then u can click 'Generate JSON' button then the 'Generate .CSV for Google Calender' button
+All your modules will be generated into a specific button Now click on which module you want to generate the HTML After clicking on the module you want, then u can click the 'Generate JSON' button and then the 'Generate .CSV for Google Calender' button

 Method 2

-Just click the button in the sequenece u see on the gui under method 2 and then move onto step 4
+Just click the button in the sequence you see on the GUI under method 2 and then move on to step 4

-## Step 9: OPEN ME Folder Created all your csv is inside there
+## Step 9: OPEN ME Folder All your CSV is inside there

-# PENDING FEATUERS
+# PENDING FEATURES

-- iOS calendar file format export for maunal use
+- iOS calendar file format export for manual use
-- use selium to login into website and extra the html block
-- auto go paste into google calender

 # Contact Me

-Email : jagatees.mac@gmail.com
+Email: jagatees.mac@gmail.com